Steve Sarkisian

-Stephen Sarkisian (/sɑːr'kiːʒən/; born March 8, 1974) is an American football coach and former player who is the head football coach at the University of Texas at Austin.
+Stephen Ambrose Sarkisian (/sɑːr'kiːʒən/; born March 8, 1974) is an Armenian-American football coach and former player who is the head football coach at the University of Texas.
 He previously was the head football coach at the University of Washington from 2009 to 2013 and the University of Southern California (USC) from 2014 to 2015.

 Sarkisian played college football as a quarterback at Brigham Young University (BYU) and professionally with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 Sarkisian was the offensive coordinator for the Atlanta Falcons of the National Football League (NFL) from 2017 to 2018 and at the University of Alabama from 2019 to 2020.

 Playing career

 USC and El Camino College baseball

 After a standout baseball and football career at West High School in Torrance, California, Sarkisian's size (6'0" and 165 lb) did not attract any college football offers.
 He began his collegiate athletic career in 1992 at the University of Southern California (USC) as a non-scholarship middle infielder on the Trojans baseball team.
 He struggled playing NCAA Division I baseball and transferred after a semester to El Camino College, a two-year community college adjacent to his hometown of Torrance, where he played shortstop.